AstrobioMike/AstrobioMike.github.io/research/index.md

 [*University of Southern California*](https://www.usc.edu/){:target="_blank"}

 **Research summary**
-I use the tools of bioinformatics to look at microbial ecology and evolution in all kinds of cool systems.
-My current research efforts are focused primarily on: photoautotroph-heterotroph interactions of the nitrogen-fixing cyanobacterium *Trichodesmium erythraeum*; combining metagenomics and pangenomics to characterize the global distributions of *Synechococcus* spp.; and investigating microbial molecular evolution aboard the International Space Station 👽
+I'm a bioinformatician that focuses on microbial ecology and evolution in all kinds of different systems ranging from the bottoms of our oceans up to the International Space Station 👽

 **CV**
 [Lee_CV_2019.pdf](/research/Lee_CV_March_2019.pdf){:target="_blank"}